 As your workforce partners, the Department of Labor and Regulation offers a vast variety of training and education programs to help ensure employers have the skilled workforce needed and to help individuals realize their potential as employees.

 DLR is prepared to adapt and customize its education and job training programs to meet the needs of participants and the changing demands of employers.
 Enrollment in training programs comes with excellent case management and the full array of services DLR offers job seekers.
 Program length varies by program and by the provider (school or business).

-Eligible Training Providers & Programs
+Education Training Programs

 Registered Apprenticeship programs are available through the U.S. Department of Labor.
 This training system produces highly skilled workers to meet the demands of employers competing in a global economy.